Stormzy joins growing league of celebrity football club owners

 Lebron James owned a minority stake in Liverpool for more than a decade while Hollywood actor Michael B. Jordan became a part owner of AFC Bournemouth last December.

-David Beckham famously owned a stake in Inter Miami to join the league of celebrities buying a slice of football clubs in the UK and around the world
+In 2018 Ex-England football captain David Beckham became president of the US Major League Football franchise Inter Miami to join the league of celebrities buying a slice of football clubs in the UK and around the world